rtmzshw/anchor/README.md

 * run  ```npm run test```

 #### assumptions
-A sheet might have the same column name twice to i used ID for the api's instead of column name.
+A sheet might have the same column name twice to i used ID for the api's instead of column name.\
-/n A sheet values might not be sequential
+A sheet values might not be sequential